-For each of the following problems (which you may or may not be assigned to do), there are four exercises:
+For each of the following problems, there are four exercises:

 - (a) Express all relevant problem facts as a propositional logic knowledge base.
 Clearly explain the meaning of your propositional symbols. - (b) Convert the propositional logic knowledge base to CNF. - (c) Use resolution theorem proving to solve the problem. - (d) Solve the problem computationally with a SAT solver.